 This course will help teacher-candidates develop the theoretical framework, skills, knowledge, and professionalism expected of beginning French teachers at the Primary and Junior levels.
 Since this course is offered in French, teacher candidates will also have the opportunity of practicing their oral and written French.
 Teacher candidates will be expected to speak French at all times during class and all written assignments will be submitted in French.

 This course provides an introduction to quantitative methods of inquiry and a foundation for more advanced courses in applied statistics for students in education and social sciences.
-The course covers univariate and bivariate descriptive statistics; an introduction to sampling, experimental design and statistical inference; contingency tables and Chi-square; t-test, analysis of variance, and regression.
-Students will learn to use SPSS software.
-At the end of the course, students should be able to define and use the descriptive and inferential statistics taught in this course to analyze real data and to interpret the analytical results.
+The course covers univariate and bivariate descriptive statistics; an introduction to sampling, experimental design, and statistical inference; contingency tables and Chi-square; t-test, analysis of variance, and regression.

 This course will cover: survey sampling, experimental design, and power analysis; analysis of variance for one-way and multi-way data with fixed, mixed, and random effects models; linear and multiple regression; multiple correlation; analysis of covariance.